-It came as little surprise that, after the nature of their 2020/21, Liverpool’s first summer signing was a central defender.
-Injuries suffered by the influential Virgil van Dijk, Joe Gomez and Joël Matip had left them so short of cover that they were often forced to select Jordan Henderson and Fabinho out of position, and eventually to recruit Ozan Kabak on loan.
+After Liverpool’s extreme injury problems in defence in 2020/21, it came as little surprise that their first summer signing was a central defender.
+Virgil van Dijk, Joe Gomez and Joël Matip all spent significant periods on the treatment table, and left Jürgen Klopp so short of defensive that has was often forced to play midfielders Jordan Henderson and Fabinho in central defence.
+He also brought in Ozan Kabak on loan.

 Liverpool then paid €41.5m to trigger Ibrahima Konaté’s release clause, despite having been reluctant to invest in the January transfer window.
 Van Dijk, Gomez and Matip returning to fitness only served to show how much the Liverpool hierarchy admired the young Frenchman.
 “I think we all agree he is an exceptional talent: physically outstanding, good footballer as well,” said Klopp.
 “He has played games pretty early for us.
 He had to adapt to our formation and to his teammates.
 We just couldn’t go in the season again with three centre-halves, especially with three coming back from long-term injuries.”